15 Different Types of Angelfish

 The Altum Angelfish is one of the most popular types of angelfish.
 They are known for their long, flowing fins and beautiful colors.

-Altum Angelfish are native to South America and can be found in the Amazon River Basin.
-These fish can grow about 12 inches in length and live for up to 15 years.
+Altum Angelfish are native to South America and found in the Amazon River Basin.
+These fish can grow about 12 inches long and live up to 15 years.

 Angelfish also have a very interesting diet!
 They eat small insects, crustaceans, worms, mollusks, and other fish.